benvrhyn/PowerBI_Fuel_Optimisation_DMAIC_Project/README.md

 M_Current_SavingsRate =
 1 - (DIVIDE([M_Current_IdealCost], [M_Current_ActualCost]))
 ```
-**Calculates what the current total cost would be if fuel was only filled in depots**
+**Calculates what the current total cost would be if fuel was only filled in depots.**
 ```DAX
 M_Current_IdealCost =
 SUMX(